af83/ucengine-docs/install.md

      $> make run

-Now your U.C.Engine instance is ready, go to [localhost:5280](http://localhost:5280/).
+Now your U.C.Engine instance is running, go to [localhost:5280](http://localhost:5280/).

 ## Inject some data